truera/trulens/docs/attribution_parameterization.md

 #### Case 7: Putting it together - The most complex one one we can do with our Trulens

-**Use Case:** Internal layer explanations of NLP, on the logit layer of a model with probit outputs
+**Use Case:** Internal layer explanations of NLP, on the logit layer of a model with probit outputs.
 **Model inputs** → InputCut
 **Baseline Cut** → tokens, anchor:'out'
 **DoI Cut** → embeddings, anchor:'out'